gitpetr/Chi_app/README.markdown

 **Changelog**

 ------------------------------------------------------------------------------------------
+* Rails and devise has updated.
+Devise's views regenerated.
 * Cucumber for features instead of rspec features.
 * Sitemap generator.
 Edit `config/sitemap.rb` and then run `rake sitemap:refresh`.
 * Albums with photos, Sermons.
-* Slim migration.
-If you have troubles on production then you should just restart the whole server.
+* Slim integration.
+If you have troubles on production then you should just restart the whole OS.
 * Admin can upload multiple photos now.
 * Now for capybara's js tests i use chrome browser.
 I added in `/spec/spec_helper.rb` that: